wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

   **UpdateStoreData** uses the action **@search.action: merge** to update the location field of type Edm.GeographyPoint with the geocoded longitude and latitude coordinates that were just downloaded from Bing Maps.
 It does this by looking up the storeId which is the unique key for the document in the "stores" index and merging this new data into the existing document.

 8. Before running the application, add your Azure Search and Bing Maps API information by opening App.config and update the values for "SearchServiceName", "SearchServiceApiKey" and "BingMapsAPI" to those of your Azure Search service and Bing Maps API.
-For Search service name, if your service is "mysearch.search.windows.net", you would enter "mysearch".
+For Search service name, if your service is "mysearch.search.chinacloudapi.cn", you would enter "mysearch".

 9. Right-click on the **StoreIndexer** project and choose **Debug** | **Start New Instance** to run it.